What You Will Learn

 Take a Deep Dive into Evaluating Mobile Apps and Operating Systems and Their Associated Infrastructures

 Understanding and identifying vulnerabilities and threats to mobile devices is a valuable skill, but it must be paired with the ability to communicate the associated risks.
 Throughout the course, you'll review ways to effectively communicate threats to key stakeholders.
-You'll leverage tools, including Mobile App Report Cards, to characterize threats for managers and decision-makers, while also identifying sample code and libraries that developers can use to address risks for in-house applications.
+You'll learn how to use industry standards such as the OWASP Mobile Application Security Verification Standard (MASVS) to assess an application and understand all the risks so that you can characterize threats for managers and decision-makers.
+You'll also identify sample code and libraries that developers can use to address risks for in-house applications.

 Your Mobile Devices are Going to Come Under Attack - Help Your Organization Prepare for the Onslaught